Skip to main content

 WHOOP sleep score

-41.7 ms (program high)
+41.7 ms

 86-88 mmHg (3 sub-90 readings)

-Too noisy to callDays 26-29 / 2026-04-05 → 2026-04-08
+The four nights were too different to compareDays 26-29 / 2026-04-05 → 2026-04-08

 4 nights (Apr 5-8)